DaydreamDevelopment/daydream-website-old/_portfolios/adam-beehler-plumbing.md

   - Web
   - Jekyll
 icon: fa fa-wrench
-description: Adam Beehler Plumbing offers expertise in service, residential, commercial, water treatment and radiant in-floor heating.
+description: We built Adam Beehler Plumbing at Jekyll website to show how he offers expertise in service, residential, commercial, water treatment and radiant in-floor heating.
 link: /portfolio/adam-beehler-plumbing.html
 ---
-Adam Beehler Plumbing offers expertise in service, residential, commercial, water treatment and radiant in-floor heating.
+We built Adam Beehler Plumbing at Jekyll website to show how he offers expertise in service, residential, commercial, water treatment and radiant in-floor heating.